Animal Mintz Terpene Strain Profile | Get to Know Your Favorite Strain

 D-Camphor comes from the evergreen camphor tree and is the main active component of camphor oil.
 This terpene is a popular ingredient of many topically applied products like creams and salves, as it absorbs quickly through the skin.
 Studies suggest it provides anti-inflammatory benefits and relaxes users when inhaled.
 It has a powerful menthol flavor that often appears in aromatic vapors, cold-rubs, and decongestants (think Vicks VapoRub).

 D-limonene.
 Limon.
 Lemon.
 Easy, right?
 This terp produces the loud citrus flavor and smell found in oranges, limes, lemons, grapefruits, and other citrus fruits.
 D-Limonene is a very popular terpene, and thorough tests show numerous benefits.
 These positive effects include antioxidant and anti-inflammatory benefits, appetite-suppressing qualities, and the ability to help regulate mood, sleep, and digestion.
-Add it to enhance the flavor of your favorite bud or vape oil, or put it in food.
+Add it to enhance the flavor of your favorite bud or put it in food.
 It’s a terpene Swiss Army knife.

 You might have some of this terpene in your garden and not even know it.
 It’s common in plants and herbs like basil, bell peppers, cedar, pine, rosemary, and more.
 Delta-3- Carene is a colorless terpene with a sweet, nectar-esque aroma.
 Studies suggest it stimulates calcium production in bones and works as an anti-inflammatory, so researchers continue testing its potential use for the treatment of arthritis, bursitis, and fibromyalgia.